 3. Functional and presentation currency

-These financial statements are presented in pound sterling, which is the Company's functional currency.
+These financial statements are presented in pound sterling, the currency of the country in which the Company is incorporated.
 All amounts have been rounded to the nearest thousand, unless otherwise indicated.

 4. Accounting estimates and judgements